-The Clinical Research Center is a joint project of the Fraunhofer Institute for Toxicology and Experimental Medicine ITEM (Fraunhofer ITEM) and the Helmholtz Centre for Infection Research, the Hannover Medical School.
+The Clinical Research Center is a joint project of the Fraunhofer Institute for Toxicology and Experimental Medicine ITEM (Fraunhofer ITEM), the Hannover Medical School, and the Helmholtz Centre for Infection Research.
 Publisher of this website is Fraunhofer ITEM.

 The CRC Hannover maximizes benefits for patients by enabling leading academic experts to pool their expertise and collaborate.
 Three legally independent research organizations are now working at the CRC Hannover under one roof.
 While clinical investigators of the Hannover Medical School and the Fraunhofer Institute for Toxicology and Experimental Medicine conduct early-phase clinical trials of new drugs and medical devices, researchers of the Helmholtz Centre for Infection Research are conducting a part of Germany’s largest health study, known as the “German National Cohort”.

-As the party responsible for the data processing (controller), we process the personal data collected via our website and store them for the period, which is required to achieve the specified purpose and to comply with the statutory requirements.
-The following text informs you of the data we collect and the way we process the collected data.
-We also inform you on your data privacy rights as they pertain to the use of our website.
+The following pertains to the use of this website.
+As the data controller, we process your personal data collected via our website and store them for the period necessary to achieve the specified purpose and to comply with statutory requirements.
+The following text informs you of the data we collect, the way we process them and to which rights you will be entitled to in this regard.

-This data protection information shall apply to the project website located at www.crc-hannover.com and all services we offer in context with this project as web services we refer to this data protection information.
+This data protection information shall apply to the project website located at www.crc-hannover.com and all services we offer in context with this project as web services, providing we refer to this data protection information.

 Hansastraße 27 c,

-for Fraunhofer Institute for Toxicology and Experimental Medicine ITEM, Nikolai-Fuchs-Straße 1, D-30625 Hannover, Germany
+on behalf of the Fraunhofer Institute for Toxicology and Experimental Medicine ITEM, Nikolai-Fuchs-Straße 1, 30625 Hannover, Germany

 (in the following referred to as ‘Fraunhofer ITEM’)